 Volunteers have been the lifeblood of the Bainbridge Island Land Trust since the organization’s founding in 1989, bringing energy, expertise and enthusiasm to an ever-changing array of projects and programs.
 Check out a few of our volunteer opportunities below and let us know about your interests.
 We’d love to have your help!

 Share your expertise with the Land Trust and help keep our island ecosystems healthy and vibrant.
 Our science advisers include wildlife and fisheries biologists, botanists, geologists, hydrologists and more.

 Mark your calendars and consider yourself invited.
-We host or participate in a plethora of fun events every year, including our January Annual Meeting & Potluck, our September Native Plant Sale, the Bainbridge Island Fourth of July Parade, Brown Bag Lunches lectures, and more.
+We host or participate in a plethora of fun events every year, including our Annual Membership Meeting & Potluck in January, our Fall Native Plant Sale, the Bainbridge Island Fourth of July Parade, FREE Invasive Weed Disposal, and more.
 Learn more.